-The close: TSX edges lower as slumping oil prices weigh
+The close: TSX ends narrowly lower as oil price slump, financials weigh

-Canada’s main stock index edged lower on Wednesday as slumping oil prices pressured energy and financial shares, offsetting a rally in gold stocks as the U.S. dollar fell.
+Canada’s benchmark stock index edged lower on Wednesday as a slump in oil prices pressured energy and financial shares, offsetting a rally in gold stocks as the U.S. dollar fell.

 S&P, Dow end lower, Nasdaq lifted by healthcare, tech sectors